DreaverZhao/DFLSLAM/README.md

 Deep Feature based Life-long SLAM

+This is a naive engineering work combining deep features with a conventional key-points based visual-SLAM framework ([ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2) to be specific) for my SRTP (Student Research Training Program) as an undergraduate student.
+Do not expect superior performances over existing methods or real-time capabilities.

-The project is still under construction
+The project is still under construction for easier deployment.

-You may not be able to run it straight away

-Please wait for the release of the first version